 You should use a puppy formula until your Frenchie is at least 1 year old.
 While he/she may look like a fully grown dog, your puppy is still finishing his/her growth and bone formation and needs those extra calories and nutrients.
 When they are 1 year they should transitioned to a high quality, small or medium dog, adult food.

-We now feed all of our new puppies Mini Starter from Royal Canin (available from PetSmart and other reputable pet stores, as well as directly from the company), and we couldn’t be happier with the results.
+We now feed all of our new puppies Medium Starter from Royal Canin (available from PetSmart and other reputable pet stores, as well as directly from the company – if you can’t find Medium Starter, Mini Starter or even Maxi Starter will substitute fine), and we couldn’t be happier with the results.
 We strongly encourage each of our valued clients to use this wonderful puppy chow for at least the first month after you receive your puppy.
 Puppies are stressed when they are taken from their mothers and litter mates and sent to their new home, so anything that can be done to reduce further stress is important, and this means not abruptly changing their diet.

 If all is going well with your puppy after being in your home for a month or so, you can start transitioning over to another high quality, small or medium dog, puppy chow if you choose.
 If you plan on changing dog food brands we advise making the change gradually so the sudden change does not cause any irritation to the digestive tract, which may result in loose stools and diarrhea.
 If you decide to change brands of dog food, mix the new brand with your existing brand on a 1×3 ratio.
 If he/she tolerated this well, mix half and half for a few days.
 If he/she is still doing well, mix the new brand to the old brand on a 3×1 ratio for a few days.
 If things are still going well after a few days, switch over completely to the new brand.